-We lucky few then got on a plane bound for England.
-All of us immediately fell in love with the College, the British students, and Cambridge itself.
+We "lucky few" got on a plane bound for England.
+Next thing we knew, all of us had fallen in love with the College, the British students, and Cambridge itself.

 And they stayed gone.

-And while I'd learned a lesson in English manners, I had a lot more to learn about English tea.
+While we learned a lesson in English manners that day, turns out I had a lot more to learn about English tea.

-When back at Cambridge a few days later, the adorable college student who was courting me at the time told me I had not truly experienced afternoon tea until I'd visited the Orchard Tea Garden at Grantchester.
-So, on the next beautiful English day, he and I walked five miles from Cambridge to Grantchester along the lazy Cam River to have a cup of tea.
+When back at Cambridge a few days later, the adorable college student who was courting me at the time (hope you're doing well!) told me I had not truly experienced afternoon tea until I'd visited the Orchard Tea Garden at Grantchester.
+So, on the next beautiful English day, we walked five miles from Cambridge to Grantchester along the lazy Cam River to have a cup of tea.